Daylily-Zeleen/HierarchicalFiniteStateMachine/Document_en.md

    >
    > Set a new Exit State for a FSM.
    >
-   > Use "fsm_path" to indicate the target FSMï¼Œand use "state_name" to indicate the target Exit State.
+   > Use "fsm_path" to indicate the target FSM, and use "state_name" to indicate the target Exit State.
    >
    > If the State which is indicated by state_name is no exist in the target FSM, or it is a Entry State, or the target FSM is not exist in HFSM, it will print an error.
    >